CLOSE X

 Wild turkeys in Palo Duro Canyon State Park / photo: Travel Texas

 The next day, after an excellent burrito breakfast at Youngblood’s Café, we drove south to the superb Palo Duro Canyon State Park.
 This 120-mile gorge (two to 20 miles wide) was slowly carved by the Red River over the last million years.
-It’s the second biggest canyon in the United States, only surpassed by the Grand Canyon.
-Popular with campers, the topography is rugged, colorful and spectacular.
+It’s the second biggest canyon in the United States, with only the Grand Canyon being larger.
+Popular with campers, the topography is rough, colorful and spectacular.

 Sculpture of a longhorn bull